Will an IQ Test accurately evaluate your intelligence?

 Imagine that you are trying to learn a new language but no matter how hard you try, it just won’t sink in.
 This is especially true for school students who must take on a language in their senior year.
 They are doing it because someone said they had to, not because they want to.
 Knowledge always sinks in much easier when someone is learning voluntarily because they are motivated to do it.

 How do you know that the outcome of your learning has been successful?
 If you can apply what you have learned to a particular situation in a positive way, and your performance has increased as a result of your learning/training, this means that your brain has retained the information.
-This is similar for IQ test type questions.
-The fact is, the more you train your brain to answer these types of questions, the more likely it is you will see an increase in your IQ score.
+The same can be applied to our IQ questions—the more you train your brain and practice, the more likely it is you will see an increase in your IQ score.

 5. Progress Report